 Stephen experienced something that no person today will ever experience.
+No preacher of God's

-No present-day preacher has ever had his face appear "as it had been the face of an angel" (Acts 6:15).
+Word today has ever had his face appear "as it had been the face of an angel" (Acts 6:15).
 No person alive today is "full of the Holy Ghost" in the same sense that inspired men like Stephen were (Acts 7:55).
 No person alive today has ever "...looked up stedfastly into heaven, and saw the glory of God, and Jesus standing on the right hand of God" (Acts 7:55).
 Hopefully no faithful Christians today will be stoned to death, either.
 However, even if they were, it would not be while they were seeing a vision of Jesus (or even immediately after they had seen a vision of Jesus, as some claim the events of Acts 7 happened).
-Not only were those events of Acts 7 different from anything that could happen today,

-Stephen's situation was totally unique in some ways for example, he was the first martyr of the kingdom, and he saw a vision in which Jesus was actually standing (not sitting) on the right hand of God.
-Knowing that men today will never experience anything remotely like this, why would anyone take this account and say it is a pattern for people to follow today?
+Not only were those events of Acts 7 different from anything that could happen today, there were also some things which were totally unique about Stephen's situation-for example, he was the first martyr of the kingdom, and he saw a vision in which Jesus was actually standing (not sitting) on the right hand of God.
+Knowing that men today will never experience anything remotely like this, why would one take this account and say it is a pattern for people to follow today?
+Gary Workman wrote,